MazamaScience/MazamaRollUtils/README.md

 ## Background

-Analasys of time series data often involves applying "rolling" functions to calculate, _e.g._ a "moving average".
+Analysis of time series data often involves applying "rolling" functions to calculate, _e.g._ a "moving average".
 These functions are straightforward to write in any language and it makes sense to have C++ versions of common rolling functions available to R as they dramatically speed up calculations.
 Several packages exist that